lgsvl/simulator/Docs/create-ros2-ad-stack.md

 ## Writing ROS2 Subscriber Node

 ROS nodes communicate with each other by passing messages.
 Messages are routed via a topic with publish/subscribe concepts.
 A node sends out a message by publishing it to a given topic.
 Then, a node that is interested in a certain kind of data will subscribe to the appropriate topic.
-In our cases, LGSVL Simulator publishes sensor data such as camera images or Lidar point clouds via rosbridge, and then the Lane Following model subscribes to that topic to receive sensor data, preprocess the data, feed them into the pretrained model, and finally compute a control command based on perceived sensor data.
+In our cases, LGSVL Simulator publishes sensor data such as camera images or LiDAR point clouds via rosbridge, and then the Lane Following model subscribes to that topic to receive sensor data, preprocesses the data, feeds them into the pretrained model, and finally computes a control command based on perceived sensor data.
 Below is an example of how to subscribe to sensor data topics from a ROS node.
 You can subscribe to a single topic only or multiple topics simultaneously.

 ### Subscribe to a single topic